-You can choose to record a TV show or movie that is currently airing.
+You can record a TV show or movie that's currently airing.
 When you do this, the show is recorded from the moment you start recording.
-(For example: If you are halfway through watching a show before you start recording it, the recording will not include the first half.)
+For example, if you're halfway through watching a show before you start recording it, the recording won't include the first half.

-On the start screen, scroll to TV + Movies, and then click live tv.
+On the Windows Media Center start screen, scroll to TV, and then click Live TV.

-On the start screen, scroll to TV + Movies, and then click guide.
+On the Windows Media Center start screen, scroll to TV, and then click Guide.

 Right-click the program that you want to record, and then click Record to schedule a recording of the program.

-On the start screen, scroll to TV + Movies, and then click search.
+On the Windows Media Center start screen, scroll to TV, and then click Search.

-Click the category you want to search by (such as Title), then follow the instructions to initiate a search.
+Click the category that you want to search by (such as Title), and then follow the instructions to start a search.

-On the search results screen, click the TV show or movie that you want to record, and then click Record to schedule a recording of the program.
+On the search results page, click the TV show or movie that you want to record, and then click Record to schedule a recording of the program.

 Rather than schedule the recording of your favorite TV show every week, you can automate the process by scheduling the recording of an entire series.

-Locate and right-click the TV series that you want to record, and then click Record Series.
+Locate the TV series that you want to record, click it, and then click Record Series.

-On the start screen, scroll to Tasks, click settings, click TV, click Recorder, and then click Recording Defaults.
+On the Windows Media Center start screen, scroll to TV, click Recorded TV, click the show you want to watch, and then click Play or Resume.

-You can set up Windows Media Center to automatically record a specific channel at a specific time.
+You can set up Media Center to automatically record a specific channel at a specific time.